 You can avail direct flights from Delhi, Hyderabad, Kolkata, Guwahati & other major cities of North Eastern states to reach Manipur.
 One can also opt for overnight bus service from Guwahati to Imphal.

-To reach Sikkim, you will have to take flights till Bagdogra in West Bengal from Delhi.
+To reach Sikkim, you will have to take flights to Bagdogra in West Bengal from Delhi.
 New Jalpaiguri and Siliguri are two nearest rail stations to reach Sikkim.
-Private cabs are available from airport and train station to reach Gangtok.
-Easiest way to reach Tripura is via flights from Delhi, Guwahati and Kolkata.
+Private cabs are available from the airport and train station to reach Gangtok.
+The easiest way to reach Tripura is via flights from Delhi, Guwahati, and Kolkata.

 You may also like: Chasing The Monsoon in Cherrapunji, Meghalaya, India